makersacademy/chitter-challenge/README.md

 Given user stories, I tried to implement into code using the previous weeks' learning. <br>

-Below are the user stories, set-up, testing and database instructions.
+Below are the user stories, set-up, testing and database instructions. <br>

+**I managed to complete the first 3 stories due to time constraints.**

 <br>